Luiss1776/osTicket-Post-Install-config/README.md

 <img src="https://i.imgur.com/FcPASDs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Configuring SLA's
+CONFIGURING SLA's

 To configure SLA’s we will go back to the admin tab on the top right of osTicket.
 Once clicked scroll to manage and then down to SLAs.
 For this example, we will create 3 SLA’s regarding their severity.
 When done you can create a new SLA by hitting the button, “add new.”
 Enter any information regarding the SLA’s in the osTicket database.
 The 3 examples and severities should be similar to the ones above regarding their categories and priorities in a certain time frame.

-Configuring Help Desk Topics
+CONFIGURING HELP DESK TOPICS

 Users can choose a help desk topic based on the users needs, such as, password resets, login issues or equipment refresh. by doing this, we will configure help desk topics by going into the admin panel, scroll to, “Add new Help Topic.”
 From there, you can enter the topic and any details needed regarding the issue.
 When done press save and the new help topic will be store into the osTicket database.
 </p>